Category Archives: Minnesota

 Exact Boundaries Important

-In newly laid out subdivisions in Kiester where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Le Sueur where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely checked, or a piece that is being split, will call for a study to situate the brand-new corners as well as great deal lines in Minnesota, which need to be permanently noted so they will never ever become shed.
+Land that has actually never been specifically surveyed, or an item that is being split, will require a survey to situate the brand-new edges and also great deal lines in Minnesota, which ought to be permanently marked so they will never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.